Skip to content

 };

-2. Load all workflows for the domain
+2. Otherwise resolve routing, load all workflows for the domain, and for each:

 • Resume all active instances with the event